TweakUAC for Windows Vista and Windows 7

 No, that’s not a good idea.
 When enabled, UAC makes available the protected mode of Internet Explorer, reducing the attack surface significantly should you come across a rogue web site.
 It also forces legitimate programs to behave well by restricting their privileges.
 If you disable UAC completely, you increase the chance that some system setting becomes corrupted due to an error in one of the “good” programs you use.

-Unlike Windows Vista, Windows 7 comes with a built-in UAC control panel that let’s you reduce the amount of UAC messages shown.
+Unlike Windows Vista, Windows 7, 8, 10, and 11 come with a built-in UAC control panel that lets you reduce the amount of UAC messages shown.
 You can use that Control Panel instead of Tweak UAC, if you prefer.
-Or, use TweakUAC if you find it’s way of handling UAC settings is better.
-It’s all up to you!
+Or, use TweakUAC if you find its way of handling UAC settings better.
+It's all up to you!

 Yes, TweakUAC works with both 32-bit and 64-bit versions of Windows.